-As soon as you apply adult thinking to continuous provision you are in danger of fencing in its possibilities.
-Crossing the line into an ineffective environment usually happens when we think 'children will achieve this...' in a specific area.
-The more flexible you are, the more magic you will witness, and the more magic you witness, the more you will be able to use it to move learning forward.
+As soon as we apply rigid adult thinking to continuous provision we are in danger of fencing in its possibilities.
+Crossing the line into an ineffective environment usually happens when we think 'children will achieve this set outcome...' in a specific area.
+The more flexible we are, the more magic we will witness, and the more magic we witness, the more we will be able to use it to move learning forward.

 Adult thinking should address the skills that children need to grow.
-It should focus on process as a means for rehearsing or strengthening these skills.
-Plan for skills rather than activity.
-'Can I Go And Play Now..?' has created an effective approach to continuous provision that embraces child-centred play and open-endedness.
-It's called the 3Ms and it will enable you to establish a rich learning space that sings with the magic of children whilst at the same time meeting the demands of the EYFS and beyond...
+It should focus on process as a means for rehearsing or strengthening these skills - a plan for skills rather than activity.
+I have created an effective approach to continuous provision that embraces child-centred play and open-endedness.
+It's called the 3Ms and it can enable us to establish a rich learning space that sings with the magic of children whilst at the same time meeting the demands of the Adult World...

-If you look at the children in your environment and sense a lack of true playfulness or if your children seem disinclined to engage in 'learning' then the 3Ms approach holds the key to change.
+If we look at the children in our environment and sense a lack of true playfulness or if our children seem disinclined to engage in 'learning' then the 3Ms approach holds the key to potential positive change.

 You can discover the Co-Play Planning Pack below.
 It contains my approach to planning as well as a video tutorial exploring the Magic Mirror from 'School and the Magic of Children' - a potentially powerful reflective tool when considering how much we value the magic of children.